DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

     mb->ol_flags |= PKT_TX_IPV4 | PKT_TX_IP_CSUM
     set out_ip checksum to 0 in the packet

-  This is supported on hardwares advertising DEV_TX_OFFLOAD_IPV4_CKSUM.
+  This is supported on hardware advertising DEV_TX_OFFLOAD_IPV4_CKSUM.

 - calculate checksum of out_ip and out_udp::